 This frame is obviously shot at sunset.
 The fill light which was a 6K to the left of the camera has a straw gel on it to mimic the tones from the setting sun.

 Similarly, this practical light in the shot below has a certain warmth.
 The student here was lit by a kino light that was made to match the feeling of the dimmed banker’s lamp.

 A lot of cinematographers prefer not to play with mixed colour temperatures, but this can help make a shot look more realistic.
 Here, an Emergency Services crew member is knocking on someone’s window.
 Street light is acting as a kicker hitting her hair, while there is a glow through the window.
 Both are different color temperatures and color tones, but still help deliver a scenario that feels true to life.

 When the choice is available, softer light is better.
 It’s much more pleasing to the eye and suggests some degree of authenticity.
 All lights are inherently very different in their softness, and there are many ways of making a source softer: such as applying diffusion gel, introducing a scrim frame, or by simply bouncing it off something.

 A simple kit of 800W Redheads can become a beautiful soft source by bouncing them off a bed sheet pinned to a wall, or my personal favourite: family-sized pizza boxes dropped into a pillow case.

 As a cinematographer, whenever you are out and about in the world it’s worth taking a step back and looking at what is natural.
 Often you need to work twice as hard to keep a natural environment looking and feeling just that, natural.

 Miles Rowland has shot campaigns for iSelect, Qantas Frequent Flyer, Tourism New Zealand, The University of Adelaide, Bank SA and Beyond Bank Australia and many others.
 His award-winning short films have been screened all over the world.
-Visit his online portfolio here.
+Visit his portfolio here.